smartdevicelink/sdl_evolution/proposals/0119-SDL-passenger-mode.md

 ### Part 2 - Proxy

-In addition to modifying the notification, the proposed solution is to add a swipe up gesture to dismiss the lock screen (as well as display the provided warning message), similar to Android Auto.
+In addition to modifying the notification, the proposed solution is to add a swipe down gesture to dismiss the lock screen (as well as display the provided warning message), similar to Android Auto.
 This gesture will be allowed if `lockScreenDismissalEnabled` is set to `true`, and disabled if set to `false`.
-If a subsequent notification is received, the lockscreen will re-appear.
+If a subsequent notification is received that changes the `lockScreenDismissalEnabled` parameter, the lockscreen will re-appear.

 ## Potential downsides